Xqhare/horae/README.md

 # Horae
-Basic time and date rust library.
+Dependency-free, basic time and date rust library.

 As a hobby project, I don't think it's ready for production use.

+## Motivation
+I wrote this library to remove the need for `chrono` or `time` for my time and date handling.
+One more library for my tech-stack.

 ## Roadmap